iAJTin/iEEDID/documentation/iTin.Hardware.Specification.Eedid/DataBlock/HasSections.md

 ## Property Value

-true if there are sections; otherwise, it is false.
+true if there are sections; otherwise false.

 ## See Also